 The Islamic Courts Union had consolidated control over Mogadishu and neighbouring areas in the second half of 2006, bringing a degree of security and restoring social services.
 Backed by the Hawiye clan, it forced out the warlords who had controlled the city since the early 1990s and appeared to win significant support within the business community in the capital.
 But it imposed Islamic law, to varying extents in different areas, which inevitably led to fears in neighbouring countries and in Washington that a new Iran-style regime was in the making.
 For the TFG, based in Nuruddin Farah’s birthplace, Baidoa, the stability in the capital also challenged its own uncertain authority.

-According to one of the European diplomats I interviewed, fears about the rise of the Islamic courts were based on a misunderstanding of the character of Islam in Somalia.
+According to one of the European diplomats, fears about the rise of the Islamic courts were based on a misunderstanding of the character of Islam in Somalia.
 “Imagine a Leninist going to a Labour Party meeting in Britain and thinking they could easily impose their authority,” he said.
 “That’s what it’s like when Islamists try to impose their ideas on Somalis.”
 Faced with this resistance, the Islamists had been pursuing a gradualist strategy more in the tradition of the Fabian Society, he said, and they needed to be handled carefully by the United States, its allies and Somalia’s neighbours.
-The risk, now that the Courts had been routed, was that foreign Islamists would join in the fight against what is now seen as an American-backed government in Mogadishu.
-This is exactly what would later happen.
+The risk, now that the Courts had been routed, was that foreign Islamists would join in the fight against what is seen as an American-backed government.
+This is exactly what happened.

 According to the International Crisis Group, “Many Court officials were former civil servants, moderate Islamists or simply practising Muslims.”
 It was the Courts’ militant wing, al-Shabaab, that included members with links to al Qaeda.
 The mounting pressure on the Courts in late 2006, as Ethiopian troops filtered across the border, seemed to strengthening the radical elements.